-Nature Mentor: recruit a fellow teacher to join your class for their first Nature Net field trip, and share a bus fee!
+Nature Mentor: recruit a fellow teacher to join your class for their first Nature Net field trip (find out why this is important below).

 Below are some suggestions for topically-related field trip sequences.
 These suggestions, however, are only a beginning.
 Let your imagination and classroom needs dictate your Nature Connection.
 Call or e-mail your unique ideas and we will be happy to discuss them with you.

 It is recommended that these sequences of two or more field trips be scheduled on separate days or at different times of the school year; this allows time to integrate the experiences into your curriculum.

 A partial list of examples of Nature Connections field trips:

 - Study tropical plants at Olbrich Gardens, then discover the similarities and differences in native plants at the Aldo Leopold Nature Center

 - See and learn about threatened exotic animal species at Vilas Zoo, then see and learn about threatened native animal species at MacKenzie Environmental Center.